How to epically FAIL at blogging – just follow this easy guide

 - Internal and external links: Earning/building links is the best way to get a site to rank well.
 It’s also extremely difficult.
 A solid link from a page with high domain authority will do beautiful things for your rankings, but it’ll take work.
 Make sure to link internally to your own content too, when it’s relevant!
 Just don’t go crazy!

-- Mobile-friendly: A mobile-friendly site is a must as customer experience is becoming increasingly important.
+- Mobile-friendly: A mobile-friendly site is a customer experience must and is becoming increasingly important.
 Again, Google has a tool to test and advise you on this one.

 It’s estimated that there are hundreds of potential ranking factors, and that many of them have various permutations.
 At Learn Inbound in October, the Wizard of Moz Rand Fishkin briefly talked about how we need better software as the algorithm is constantly evolving.